-Fortunately for Willow Grover, the bus stops only a short distance from Emerald City Nursery, where she has been working for the past few years.
-She walks way too much (according to her ankles, anyway) around the five acres of retail space in the nursery throughout the day to walk more than a few blocks to get there.
-So the bus it is.
-Yes, by now, she earns enough to buy an inexpensive hybrid car, but she prefers a “greener” mode of transportation.
+Fortunately for Willow Grover, the bus stops only a short distance from Emerald City Nursery, where she's been working for the past few years.
+She walks way too much (according to her ankles and knees, anyway) around the five acres of retail space in the nursery throughout the day, so walking more than a few blocks to get there seems a bit too far.